Nathalie Normandeau

-Nathalie Normandeau (born May 8, 1968 in Maria, Quebec) is a Quebec politician.
+Nathalie Normandeau (born May 8, 1968) is a Canadian politician from Quebec.
 She was MNA for the riding of Bonaventure in the Gaspésie region between 1998 and 2011.
 She was also Deputy Premier and a member of the Quebec Liberal Party.

 Biography

 Normandeau attended the Université Laval in the early 1990s and obtained a bachelor's degree in political science and a certificate in African studies.
 While at university, she worked in the Quebec Premier's Office as a public relations officer and a secretary.
 She was elected mayor of the small Gaspésie town of Maria where she grew up, and held office from 1992 to 1995.
 She actively participated as a member of several local groups in the region.